CorentinWicht/TimeFreq/README.md

 3.TimeFreq_Figures.m (optional and still in development)
 ```

-You will find below a step by step explanation on how to run each script.
+You will find below a step by step explanation on how to run each script in MATLAB (by clicking on the `Run` button or on your keyboard's button `F5`).

 ### 1.TimeFreq_Design.m

-This script is the crucial to the proper functioning of the analysis.
+This script is crucial to the proper functioning of the analysis.

-Start by running the script in MATLAB (click on the `Run` button or on your keyboard's button `F5`).

 The 7 prompts below will appear sequentially and each prompt will already be filled with default settings and/or examples on how they should be filled: